PKU-OS/sp22/README.md

 # PKUOS Spring 2022 website
-This repo contains the source code of the website for the Spring 2022 Operating System Course Honor track at Peking University.
+This repo contains the source code of the website for the Spring 2022 Operating Systems Course Honor track at Peking University.
 The repo for the main page is [here](https://github.com/PKU-OS/PKU-OS.github.io).

 ## TODO
 ### Instructor
 - syllabus.md : introduction, policy, grading.
 - add slides into *assets/slides* folder.

 ### TA
 - Resources page.